scrapy/scrapy/docs/topics/items.rst

    :synopsis: Item and Field classes

 The main goal in scraping is to extract structured data from unstructured sources, typically, web pages.
+Scrapy spiders can return the extracted data as Python dicts.
+While convenient and familiar, Python dicts lack structure: it is easy to make a typo in a field name or return inconsistent data, especially in a larger project with many spiders.

-Scrapy provides the :class:`Item` class for this purpose.
+To define common output data format Scrapy provides the :class:`Item` class.
 :class:`Item` objects are simple containers used to collect the scraped data.
 They provide a `dictionary-like`_ API with a convenient syntax for declaring their available fields.

+Various Scrapy components use extra information provided by Items: exporters look at declared fields to figure out columns to export, serialization can be customized using Item fields metadata, :mod:`trackref` tracks Item instances to help finding memory leaks (see :ref:`topics-leaks-trackrefs`_), etc.

 .. _dictionary-like: http://docs.python.org/library/stdtypes.html#dict